 LINCOLN, Neb.
-(AP) -- Nebraska's unemployment rate remained 3 percent in June, the same rate it's been for more than a year, according to a state report issued Friday.
+(AP) -- Nebraska's unemployment rose to 3.1 percent in July, a tenth of a point higher than the June rate, according to a new report issued Friday.

-The U.S. Labor Department said in a separate report Friday that only South Dakota's preliminary rate of 2.7 percent and New Hampshire's 2.8 percent were lower in July than Nebraska and North Dakota's 3.1 percent.
+The U.S. Labor Department said in a separate report Friday that only South Dakota's preliminary rate of 2.8 percent and New Hampshire's 2.9 percent were lower in July than Nebraska and North Dakota's 3.1 percent.

 The unemployment rates for Grand Island, Lincoln and Omaha have not been seasonally adjusted, so they cannot be directly compared with the state unemployment rate.

 Here are preliminary area labor market unemployment rates for July, followed by revised figures for June: